36-650-Fall-2021/course-project-emilyzengers/README.md

 5. sonar-properties file is used for SonarQube statistics and you don't need to worry about editing it as well.
 6. You will find code design checklist under docs/ folder.
 You may use it as a reference for implementing best code practices.

-For several of the variables in players_20.csv, we assume variable character type.
+For several of the variables in players_20.csv and players_19.csv, I assume variable character type.
 Date of birth is documented as "date" data type.
 Anything that isn't varchar(n) or date is "integer" or "text" data type.

 ### Fifa Table Infrastructure
 Below is a partial summary of my Fifa table infrastructure.